 Here’s why.

-When you start your day listening to yourself, you feel less alone.
+When you start your day listening to yourself, you will feel less alone.
 The most stressful part of any day is when you feel isolated.

 One Simple Structure